MenendezON/Portfolio/README.md

 - **Adding pictures**
 - **Using flex**
 - **Usign grid**
-- **Side bar menu**
+- **Sidebar menu**
 - **Create a contact form**
 - **Adding js feature**
-- **Store messages from contact form**
+- **Store messages from the contact form**

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## 🚀 Live Demo <a name="live-demo"></a>

-- Click on this link to visit the project : https://menendezon.github.io/Portfolio/
+- Click on this link to visit the project: https://menendezon.github.io/Portfolio/

 <p align="right">(<a href="#readme-top">back to top</a>)</p>